CumulusNetworks/docs/content/cumulus-linux-512/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-CLI.md

 The following table shows which quote or escape you can use for each special character.

-- Normal Use indicates that you can use the special character without quotes or a backslash.
+- *Normal Use* indicates that you can use the special character without quotes or a backslash.
-- Single Quotes and Double Quotes indicate that the entire password needs to be enclosed in quotes.
+- *Single Quotes* and *Double Quotes* indicate that you need to enclose the entire password in quotes.

 | Special Character | Normal Use  | Single Quotes ('') | Double Quotes ("") | Escape (`\`)|
 |---------- | ------- | ------------------ | ------------------ | ------ |